C-EO/CleanMachine1/README.md

 I'm an active maintainer for [tldr pages](https://github.com/tldr-pages/tldr).

- 🌱 I’m currently learning Python, C, and Go
+ 🌱 I’m currently learning Go.

  📫 How to reach me: [Gitter](https://gitter.im/CleanMachine1)

- ⚡ Fun Fact: The world will end on January 19th 2038 according to Unix Epoch
+ ⚡ Fun Fact: The world will end for some computers on [January 19th 2038](https://en.wikipedia.org/wiki/Year_2038_problem)

- 💬 Favorite Quote: A computer is like air conditioning.
-It becomes useless when you open windows - Linus Torvalds
+ 💬 Favorite Quote: "A computer is like air conditioning.
+It becomes useless when you open windows" - Linus Torvalds

 [My GPG Public keys](https://github.com/CleanMachine1.gpg)